About the Program

 My Green Lab Certification

-Penn State is piloting My Green Lab’s (MGL) Certification program to determine whether it should be the core upon which to base our University’s Sustainable Lab program.
-They are seen as the gold standard in this area, endorsed by the UN Race to Zero Campaign.
-About fifty percent of their clients are pharmaceutical and chemical companies, but they are interested in expanding their work with universities.
-Unlike some common sustainability checklists, MGL’s program emphasizes behavior changes and nurturing discussions among researchers about opportunities for improvements in the following fourteen categories:
+Penn State has an established partnership with My Green Lab (MGL) and has adopted their Certification program as a core component of our University’s Sustainable Lab Program.
+MGL is widely recognized as the gold standard in sustainable lab practices, endorsed by the UN Race to Zero Campaign.
+While approximately fifty percent of MGL’s clients are pharmaceutical and chemical companies, they are actively expanding their work with universities.
+Unlike standard sustainability checklists, MGL’s program focuses on fostering behavior changes and sparking meaningful discussions among researchers about opportunities for improvement across fourteen key categories:

 Participating labs are supported with networking opportunities, connections to existing Penn State sustainability resources, and other educational materials supplied by the Leadership Team and MGL.
 Each participating research group is expected to appoint a lead coordinator (MGLC) to be the liaison between their members, the MGL manager, and the Leadership Team.